Search floor plans by style, bedrooms, levels (floors) and size

 Interesting features are becoming less and less unusual.
 Yesterday’s oddities are today’s standards.
 The old rectangular house with a hallway down the middle and bedrooms on both sides has become more the exception than the rule.

 Many of today’s designs have central great rooms with the kitchen, bedrooms and other rooms directly accessible.
-A master bedroom or suite that juts off the corner of the house is increasingly common.
+A primary bedroom or suite that juts off the corner of the house is increasingly common.
 Some of today’s designs include lofts, multipurpose rooms and even safe rooms.

 There’s more attention paid to outside features as well, such as patios and courtyards.
 Porches can be completely external or embedded so there’s a wall on each end.
 Exterior design often includes interesting architectural features such as gables, multiple roof surfaces and rooms that extend into the lot.